tobsecret/3-nextflow-patterns/README.md

-# 3-nextflow-patterns
-This repo contains code snippets and markdown illustrating 3 useful Nextflow patterns.
+# Three useful Nextflow patterns
+In this article I'll go over three Nextflow patterns I frequently use to make development of Nextflow data processing pipelines easier and faster.
+I use each of these in most of my workflows, so they really come in handy.

+I am assuming here that you know what processes, channels, strings, directives and operators are and are somewhat comfortable writing Groovy and Nextflow code.
+If you want further details on any of the topics I am touching on in this article, check out the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html) for explanation of all these concepts and more.

+Let's start with the first one, that probably gives you the biggest speedup for developing your pipelines.

 ## 1. Reducing the number of input files during development
 Commonly when developing a pipeline, we do not want to run it on all data at once.
+This way it runs (and fails!) quickly, so we can develop it more quickly!
+Then when we are happy with our pipeline, we can run all of our data through it.

-Instead, I like using the `take` operator on my main channel of inputs, only letting a set number of items through the channel.
+Instead, I like using the [`take` operator](https://www.nextflow.io/docs/latest/operator.html#take) on my main channel of inputs, only letting a set number of items through the channel.
 Because I do not want this to always be the case, I make it conditional on a params variable `params.dev`.
 Any variable specified as `params.somevariable` can be set to `somevalue` on the commandline by invoking `nextflow run pipeline.nf --variable somevalue`.
 ```